Left fibrations and homotopy colimits: Proof of the equivalence

 The map $L(X) \rightarrow B$ is determined by the evaluation $B^{\Delta^1} \rightarrow B$ at 1.
 In the special case where $B = \NA$, the $n$-simplices of $L(X)$ can be described as pairs $(x, \lambda)$, where $x$ is an $n$-simplex of $X$ and $\lambda$ is a commutative diagram in $\A$ of the form

 and the map to $\NA$ is given by taking the bottom row.
 We will refer to such diagrams as \emph{ladders}.
 Clearly, the functor $L$ preserves colimits and monomorphisms.
-For now, let us observe the following:
+We will see later that it is in fact left Quillen.